ArchivesPortalEuropeFoundation/EAG2012/.github/ISSUE_TEMPLATE/change-request.md

 Parent element 5:

 ## Name(s) of (all) sub-elements the new / changed element should have
 _List all sub-elements that should be allowed within the new element in the schema or conversion.
-Add more lines for "Sube-element(s)", if needed._
+Add more lines for "Sub-element(s)", if needed._
 Sub-element 1:
 Sub-element 2:
 Sub-element 3: